adamburkegh/statesnap-miner/README.md

 ### Mine

-[mine.py](cgedq/mine.py) takes snapshot CSV files, performs further filtering, runs the state snapshot miner on them, producing PNG output.
-Output can be varied to eg PNML or PDF by changing the script.
+[mine.py](cgedq/mine.py) takes snapshot CSV files, performs further filtering, and runs the state snapshot miner on them, producing PNG output.
+Output can be varied to eg PNML (for PLPN) or PDF by changing the script.

 `python -m cgedq.mine`